salvadorbu/4414-hw1/README.md

 ## Environment Setup

-Should automatically work on rlogin environment.
+Should automatically work on rlogin environment (no setup necessary).

 In blank environment:
 - Python 3.12.3 venv (other versions may work)